 We commit to be honest to you.
 If we don't think therapy will help your problem at this time, we will tell you and potentially provide some information that may help instead.
-We specialize in providing effective treatments for common childhood mental illnesses and do not offer 'supportive counselling' or 'life coaching'.
+We specialize in providing effective treatments for common childhood mental illnesses and DO NOT offer 'supportive counselling' or 'life coaching'.

 How long can I expect to be attending counselling?

 Since we offer focused, research-based programs, counselling is often concluded within 5 to 12 weekly sessions, with most goals met.